PlasticFernStudios/plasticfernstudios.github.io/index.md

 			<div class="inner">
 				<h1>Who We Are</h1>
 				<h2>Development Services You Need</h2>
-				<p>We are Plastic Fern Studios, a development and dev services studio based in San Diego!
+				<p>We are Plastic Fern Studios, an indie development and dev services studio based in San Diego!
 We help indies succeed in crafting their experiences for players while also developing our own unique games.</p>
 			</div>
 		</div>
 	</section>